A Cubed Sphere Fast Multipole Method: Interactions

 \section{Interactions}

 \Cref{fig:fourinteractions} depicts the four types of interactions used in the proposed fast summation methods, referred to as particle-particle (PP), particle-cluster (PC), cluster-particle (CP), and cluster-cluster (CC).
 The PP interactions are computed directly with no approximation, while the PC, CP, and CC interactions are approximations obtained by barycentric Lagrange interpolation on the cubed sphere grid cells.
+In each case \Cref{fig:fourinteractions} shows a target cluster $C_t$ with radius $r_t$ on the left and a source cluster $C_s$ with radius $r_s$ on the right, as well as the distance $R$ between the cluster centers.
 Next we explain the interactions, where ${\bf x}_i$ is a target particle in a target cluster $C_t$ that interacts with the source particles ${\bf y}_j$ in a source cluster $C_s$.

 5pt {\bf Particle-particle interaction.} In a PP interaction (\Cref{fig:pp}), $C_t$ and $C_s$ have few particles.
 In this case the potential at a target particle ${\bf x}_i$ in $C_t$ due to the source particles ${\bf y}_j$ in $C_s$ is computed directly with no approximation,